Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

 Each evaluation page asked participants ``How human-like does the gesture motion appear?'' and presented eight video stimuli to be rated on a scale from 0 (worst) to 100 (best) by adjusting an individual GUI slider for each video.
 An example of the evaluation interface can be seen in Fig.\ \ref{fig:hemvipgui}.
-Like in \cite{kucherenko2021large,jonell2021hemvip}, the 100-point rating scale was anchored by dividing it into successive 20-point intervals with labels (from best to worst) ``Excellent'', ``Good'', ``Fair'', ``Poor'', and ``Bad''.
-These labels were based on those associated with the 5-point scale used in from the Mean Opinion Score ITU standard \cite{itu1996telephone} for audio quality evaluation.
-Since it has been found that speech and gesture perception influence each other \cite{bosker2021beat} and can confound motion evaluations \cite{jonell2020let}, the videos seen by participants in these human-likeness evaluations (although they all corresponded to the same speech input and had the same length) were completely silent and did not include any audio.
-This way, ratings can only depend on the motion seen in the videos, and not on their appropriateness for the speech.
+Note that by design only one video is visible at any given time; each play button corresponds to a distinct video stimulus, which is displayed when that button is clicked.
+Like in \citet{kucherenko2021large,jonell2021hemvip}, the 100-point rating scale was anchored by dividing it into successive 20-point intervals with labels (from best to worst) ``Excellent'', ``Good'', ``Fair'', ``Poor'', and ``Bad''.
+These labels were based on those associated with the 5-point scale described in the Mean Opinion Score ITU-T P.800 standard \cite{itu1996telephone} for audio quality evaluation.